Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 The left side is smaller but has a more defined grip to hold comfortably two ways

 Then there’s the D-pad.
 Firstly, no analog sticks.
 The Versus controller eliminates both for a finely-tuned D-pad built in a large, rotund shape vastly different from most.
 It’s more akin to an analog stick, but clicks at each press just like the face buttons.
 It’s one of, if not the best D-pads I’ve ever used.
 The concave top is mushy and offers solid grip for the thumb.
 Not once has my thumb slipped atop the D-pad.
+Test it out on an RPG game like the one in our Sacred 2 fallen angel game review xbox 360.

 Even the triggers have the clicky feel, though I’m not fond of using them in-game.
 MvC3 requires a lot of buttons, and if you plan on using fingers for the face buttons, then you’ll have to forgo using the right trigger entirely.
 The start and back buttons sit to the left of the right trigger, which is good positioning for those buttons so they don’t get in the way or accidentally pressed.
 The Xbox button is also far enough to not be accidentally pressed by anyone but the most careless of gamers.